playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 }
 ```

-This came with a number of criticisms;

-- Migrating from class-based components was harder because of a lack of lifecycle methods
-- Effects became harder to manage because the whole component would re-render instead of "just" the `render` method
-- Hooks came with their own rules that many found obnoxious

-But despite this, it had a number of benefits, the biggest of which going back to the concept of composition.
+This change in API had a number of benefits, the biggest of which going back to the concept of composition.

 ## Adopting components' strengths in the logic layer